Cabozantinib (By mouth)

 - High blood pressure, heart attack, stroke, or blood clot

-- Higher levels of protein in your urine, which may lead to kidney damage
+- Increased levels of protein in your urine, which may lead to kidney damage

 - Hand-foot skin reaction, a condition that can cause pain and blisters on your hands or feet

-- Perforation (hole) or fistula in your digestive system
+- Perforation (hole) or fistula in your stomach or bowel

 - Jaw bone problems that can cause pain or sores to develop in your mouth